piyushshah69/shopquick-ecommerce-full-stack/README.md

 ## Project Overview

-The project is a social networking platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It incorporates two major features: an automated content moderation system and context-based authentication.
-These features are accompanied by common functionalities found in social media applications, such as profile creation, post creation and sharing, liking and commenting on posts, and following/unfollowing users.
+The project is a web based E-Commerce platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.

 ## **Key Features**